-Maha Kumbh Police equipped with Eveready Siren Torches for Effective Crowd Management for a safer Maha Kumbh 2025
+Maha Kumbh Police Equipped With Eveready Siren Torches For Effective Crowd Management For A Safer Maha Kumbh 2025

-(MENAFN- Adfactors PR) Bengaluru, January 15, 2025: In an endeavour to ensure the safety and security of millions of devotees attending the Maha Kumbh Mela, this year, Maha Kumbh Police is further enhancing safety at the event with support from Eveready Industries India Ltd., the country’s leading flashlight and battery manufacturer.
+In an endeavour to ensure the safety and security of millions of devotees attending the Maha Kumbh Mela, this year, Maha Kumbh Police is further enhancing safety at the event with support from Eveready Industries India Ltd. , the country's leading flashlight and battery manufacturer.
 As part of the initiative, Police personnel deputed for the grand duo-decennial occasion will be equipped with 5000 Eveready Siren torches, featuring a powerful safety alarm, to help maintain order.
-In addition, safety norms will be propagated across 56 police stations within the Mela premises
+In addition, safety norms will be propagated across 56 police stations within the Mela premises.

+Eveready supports Maha Kumbh Police with 5000 Siren Torches to make Maha Kumbh Safer

 The Maha Kumbh Mela 2025, a once in a lifetime event, is expected to draw approximately 400 million pilgrims this year.
 Given its sheer magnitude, it will be paramount for authorities including the Maha Kumbh Police to ensure a peaceful and transformative experience for all devotees at the event.
 To contribute to this objective, Eveready has stepped forward to present its latest innovation, the Siren Torch DL102, to the Maha Kumbh Police.